 7. Ask Why You Should Use A Broker At All

 Make sure and ask your broker why you should be using them at all.
 Consider all of your options.
-Make sure they can offer you the best rate, discounts, and incentives on the market.
+Make sure they can offer you the best interest rate, discounts, and incentives on the market.

 The market changes constantly and it is the broker’s responsibility to be aware of the changes to help you stay ahead of the curve.